MeldrumJon/meldrumjon.github.io/Mac-Terminal-Shortcut/README.md

-# Open Terminal Here Shortcut in macOS
+# Open Terminal Shortcut in macOS

 How to create a keyboard shortcut to open a new terminal at your current Finder location (or your home folder, if another app is active).
 Like